 My name is Kirie.
 I am available for adoption through Colorado Canine Rescue (CCR), a nonprofit dog rescue located in the Denver area.
-I came to CCR from Canon City, Colorado.
-There is very little history on me.
-CCR has been told I am a bully breed mix.
+I came to CCR from a rural shelter in Canon City, Colorado and there is very little history on me.
+CCR has been told I am a bully breed mix, approximately 3 years old.
 Because Kirie is part of the bully breed she is limited to cities/residences that do not have a breed ban.

 Kirie seems to have lead a nomadic life.
 She came to CCR as a puppy and adopted quickly.
 Fast forward almost 2 years later, she wound up in the Aurora Animal Shelter.
 Because of the microchip they were able to tie her back to CCR.
 Whatever her life was like during that time, she did not lose the willingness to love humans and other dogs.
 She is the first to greet you at the door offering kisses and joy that you are home.
 She is a bit timid with other dogs and humans at first but it melts away once she feels secure. (tucks her tail).
 Kirie wants everyone to accept her.
 Her best bud in the foster home was a 3 month old terrier/chi mix puppy.
 The puppy was adopted and now she loves doing short spurts of chasing with the foster families male dog, that is the same age and a bit larger.
 Kirie is always willing to go out on a walk, needing leash training.
 On October 6th Kirie will have TPLO (Tibial Plateau Leveling Osteotomy is considered the best repair option for canine cranial cruciate ligament (ACL) tears).